 As you can see, nearly all of these foods are animal-derived.
 Some people do not consume animal-based products (for religious beliefs, health problems, or other reasons); therefore, many people are at risk of becoming deficient in vitamin D. Vegetarians can consume soy products or fortified cereals, but these quantities cannot meet our daily needs.

 Some people are strongly advised to avoid most of these foods because they have certain health problems (for example, gallbladder patients are advised not to eat these foods).
-That is why sunlight remains the best natural source of vitamin D.
+That is why sunlight remains the best natural source of cheap vitamin D3.

 The best thing you can do is visit your doctor and consider vitamin D supplements.
 It is not recommended to take any supplements on your own.
 Before you start using any of these products, you need to go to your doctor and have your vitamin D levels measured.
 Based on these results, you will be given proper supplements.
 If your vitamin D levels are extremely low, you will have to take large doses.
 In such cases, vitamin D supplements are used twice a week or twice a month, depending on your condition.

-What is vitamin D good for?
+What is cheap vitamin D3 good for?
 All of us have heard of vitamin D, but many people still do not know how important this vitamin is.
 Vitamin D is not a single vitamin – it is a group of vitamins, called fat-soluble secosteroids.

 What Is Vitamin D?